List of Billboard number-one dance singles of 2004

-These are the Billboard magazine's number-one dance songs of 2004 on the Dance Club Songs, the Dance Singles Sales, and the Dance/Mix Show Airplay.
-The Hot Dance Club Songs was first published in 1976, ranking the most popular songs on dance club based on reports from a national sample of club DJs.
-The Dance/Mix Show Airplay was first published in 2003, ranking the songs based on dance radio airplay and mix-show plays on top 40 radio and select rhythmic radio as measured by Mediabase.
+Billboard magazine compiled the top-performing dance singles in the United States during 2004 on the Hot Dance Club Play, the Hot Dance Singles Sales, and the Hot Dance Radio Airplay.
+Premiered in 1976, the Hot Dance Club Play chart ranked the most-played singles on dance club based on reports from a national sample of club DJs.
+The Hot Dance Singles Sales chart was launched in 1985 to compile the best-selling dance singles based on retail sales across the United States.
+The Hot Dance Radio Airplay was first published in 2003, ranking the songs based on airplay detections on dance radio.